openhive-network/devportal/_tutorials-javascript/get_follower_and_following_list.md

 #### 3. Get followers/following<a name="query"></a>

-A list of followers or users being followed is called from the database with the `follow_api` available in the `SteemJS` library.
+A list of followers or users being followed is called from the database with the `follow_api` available in the `HiveJS` library.

 ```javascript
 //get list of followers